belginunal/Sensitivity-Analysis/README.md

 It takes ~4 days to run the whole script on a regular computer.
 It calls for the ContextFunctions.R, ContextFunctions_Ind.R, ItemFunctions.R, ItemFunctions_Ind.R files, so these dependencies should be in the same directory as the main file.

 Visualizations file contains the dot plots and ROCs that were created for each simulation.
-The file needs Sim_Result.csv file.
+The file needs Sim_Result.csv file to run.